This TV: Programming

-This TV's program schedule relies primarily on the library of films currently owned by previous network co-owner MGM and subsidiary United Artists, along with the programs of Entertainment Studios as of the start of 2022.
+This TV's program schedule relied primarily on the programs of Entertainment Studios as of 2024, having previously relied on the library of films owned by previous network co-owner MGM and subsidiary United Artists.
 The use of on-air presenters had once been considered for This TV's movie broadcasts.
-The network's three-hour paid programming time (only added in 2021) is limited to the deepest late night hours.
-However, the network does display a digital on-screen graphic during its programs, and affiliates are inclined to include regional descriptors reflecting the station's primary broadcast area or the station's own logo underneath the network bug.
+However, the network did display a digital on-screen graphic during its programs, and affiliates were inclined to include regional descriptors reflecting the station's primary broadcast area or the station's own logo underneath the network bug.
+The network added three hours of paid programming time in 2021, expanded to 6 hours as of 2024.

-Films broadcast on the network do feature commercial interruption, and breaks during its programming primarily consist of direct response television advertising, generic national advertising, and public service announcements.
+Films broadcast on the network featured commercial interruption, and breaks during its programming primarily consist of direct response television advertising, generic national advertising, and public service announcements.
 The network's first continuity announcer was Milwaukee radio personality Robb Edwards, who was replaced later in the Weigel era by Jim Cummings; Andy Geller, the primary promo voice of ABC through the 2000s, took over when Tribune assumed partial ownership of This TV.

 In January 2022, the network underwent a format change: episodes of The Rat Patrol stopped airing, movies began airing starting in the late afternoon, and the morning and early to mid-afternoon timeslots were filled with E/I programming.
 Four months later, the E/I programming block was shortened and movies began airing at noon precisely.

+In January 2024, the network lost access to the MGM library after its acquisition by Amazon and non-renewal of its content agreement, and started airing library content from the AMG library, mainly weather-related reality series from The Weather Channel, including Storm Of Suspicion and Weather Gone Viral.